 For expectant mothers, the adoption process is not much different for interstate adoption placements.
 Regardless of where you and the prospective adoptive parents live, you will still have an opportunity to make your own adoption plan, determine your preferences for an adoptive family, review waiting families’ profiles and choose the right one for your child.

 No matter how much distance may separate you, you will have the opportunity to grow close with the adoptive parents through mediated phone calls, the exchange of email, and more.
 Your adoption specialist will always mediate the first conversation between the adoptive parents and you, to make sure you are comfortable with the match.
 You can choose to continue that contact mediation moving forward, or you can conduct a direct relationship with them — whatever your preferences are.

 When your baby is born, the adoptive parents you choose will travel to the hospital for placement.
 Every adoptive family who works with American Adoptions knows that their baby could be born anywhere, at any time, and they will be willing and ready to travel at a moment’s notice — no matter how far away they may live.
 If you wish to, you can even communicate with the adoptive parents ahead of time to ensure they are there for your estimated due date.

 Before the adoptive family can return to their home state with the baby, they will need to go through a paperwork process to satisfy the Interstate Compact on the Placement of Children (ICPC).
 This allows officials in your home state and the family’s home state to review the adoption and ensure your baby is going to a safe home.
 When you work with American Adoptions, you can be sure that professional adoption specialists will look out for your baby’s safety during every step of this legal process.

-No matter the distance, you have the right to an open adoption, you can stay in touch with your child and the adoptive parents for years to come.
+No matter the distance, you have the right to an open adoption that looks the way you want it to, whether it includes photos, emails, texts, phone calls or more.
 If you want to have future visits with your child, you will be matched with an adoptive family who is willing and able to travel to you for those visits.

 Whether you already know hopeful parents across state lines or need help searching the country for an adoptive family, American Adoptions can provide the guidance and services you need to safely place your baby with hopeful parents in any state.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.